-Amazon facing probe by US antitrust officials over marketplace: Report
+Amazon facing probe by US antitrust officials over marketplace

-A team of Federal Trade Commission officials have been interviewing small businesses that sell their products on Amazon to determine whether the e-commerce behemoth is using its marketplace to hurt competition, according to Bloomberg News.
+A team of Federal Trade Commission officials have been interviewing small businesses that sell their products on Amazon to determine whether the e-commerce behemoth is using its marketplace to hurt competition.

 Continue Reading Below

-Bloomberg, citing three merchants, reported that at least three attorneys and at least one economist have been conducting interviews that typically last about 90 minutes and cover a range of topics, including what percentage of revenue their businesses derive from Amazon versus other marketplaces like Walmart and eBay.
+Bloomberg News, which first reported the story, reported that at least three attorneys and at least one economist have been conducting interviews that typically last about 90 minutes and cover a range of topics, including what percentage of revenue their businesses derive from Amazon versus other marketplaces like Walmart and eBay.

-The FTC and Amazon did not immediately respond to FOX Business' request for comment.
+Amazon did not immediately respond to FOX Business' request for comment.
+The FTC, which does not generally comment on investigations (or the existence of investigations), declined to comment.

 However, an Amazon official directed Bloomberg to a statement from Amazon Consumer Business chief Jeff Wilke, who was asked in June about reports the FTC was looking into Amazon.